dionbiancha/webLar/README.md

 # webLar
-Landing page e area de administradores para a plataforma La Receita.
+Web area for dissemination and administration of the entire La Receita platform.